Discover Habit Stacking For Better Productivity

 What is Habit Stacking?

 The current habits act as the cue in behaviour change.
 Once you do the action, you’re then cued to also do the new one.
+It’s much easier to build a new habit onto an existing one because of neuroplasticity (the ability to rewire your brain throughout your life).

 Benefits of Habit Stacking